NFOK14031U Thematic Course in Food Innovation and Health

 insight to put their knowledge of culinary techniques to practical

-use and develop techniques and ingredients, in order to renew
+use of techniques and ingredients, in order to renew cooking, food

 - Adapt methods of preparation for different raw materials based on a rational scientific foundation.